Faculty and Staff

 Henry Liu, Ph.D.

-The Director of Michigan Traffic Lab, Dr. Henry Liu, is a Professor in the Department of Civil and Environmental Engineering and the Director of Mcity at the University of Michigan, Ann Arbor.
+The Director of Michigan Traffic Lab, Prof. Henry Liu, is a Professor in the Department of Civil and Environmental Engineering and the Director of Mcity at the University of Michigan, Ann Arbor.
 He is also a Research Professor at the University of Michigan Transportation Research Institute and the Director for the Center for Connected and Automated Transportation (USDOT Region 5 University Transportation Center).
-From July 2017 to August 2019, he took a leave of absence from the University of Michigan and served as Chief Scientist on Smart Transportation for DiDi Chuxing in China, one of the largest mobility service providers in the world.
-While he was with DiDi, he established and led the Urban Transportation Business Unit.
-Dr. Liu received his Ph.D. degree in Civil and Environmental Engineering from the University of Wisconsin at Madison in 2000 and his Bachelor degree in Automotive Engineering from Tsinghua University (China) in 1993.
+From July 2017 to August 2019, he took a leave of absence from the University of Michigan and served as Chief Scientist on Smart Transportation for DiDi, one of the leading mobility service providers in the world.
+While he was with DiDi, he led and managed the Smart Transportation Business Unit.
+Prof. Liu received his Ph.D. degree in Civil and Environmental Engineering from the University of Wisconsin at Madison in 2000 and his Bachelor degree in Automotive Engineering from Tsinghua University (China) in 1993.
 Prof. Liu conducts interdisciplinary research at the interface of transportation engineering, automotive engineering, and artificial intelligence.
-Specifically, his scholarly interests concern traffic flow monitoring, modeling, and control, as well as mobility and safety applications with connected and automated vehicles.
-Professor Liu has nurtured a new generation of scholars, and some of his PhD students and postdocs have joined first class universities such as Columbia University, Purdue University, RPI, etc. Prof. Liu is the managing editor of Journal of Intelligent Transportation Systems and an editor of Transportation Research Part C.
+Specifically, his scholarly interests concern traffic flow monitoring, modeling, and control, as well as testing and evaluation of connected and automated vehicles.
+Professor Liu has nurtured a new generation of scholars, and some of his PhD students and postdocs have joined first class universities such as Columbia University, Purdue University, RPI, etc. Prof. Liu is the managing editor of Journal of Intelligent Transportation Systems.

 Sean is a Research Engineer in the Engineering Systems Group at the University of Michigan Transportation Research Institute (UMTRI).
-He earned his MS degree in Civil and Environmental Engineering from the University of Michigan, Ann Arbor and in Electrical Engineering from the University of Bristol, UK.
+He earned his MS degree in Civil and Environmental Engineering from the University of Michigan, Ann Arbor, and in Electrical Engineering from the University of Bristol, UK.
 He also has a BS degree from Beijing University of Posts and Telecommunications, China.
-His research interests focus on intelligent transportation systems, traffic simulation, safety and mobility applications with connected and automated vehicles (CAVs), CAV testing and evaluation, and big data analytics with CAVs.
+His research interests focus on traffic control, mobility and safety applications with connected and automated vehicles.